 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-is Professor Emeritus of Cognitive Sciences, Electrical Engineering, and Ophthalmology at the University of California, Irvine and Berkeley.
+is Professor Emeritus of Cognitive Sciences, Electrical Engineering, and Ophthalmology at the University of California, both at Irvine and Berkeley.
 He is an experimental psychologist, author, and inventor and is known for his work on the effect that bears his name, the Cornsweet Illusion

-“One of the things I like about Cornsweet's writing is that I often felt I was on a sort of journey with him.
-In other words, rather than feeling that I was being 'lectured' to about the correct answers to questions, I felt that he was guiding me through the complexities and challenges of understanding vision.” --David Kreiner, Professor of Psychology, University of Central Missouri
+“One of the things I like about Tom Cornsweet’s writing is that I feel I am on a journey with him.
+Rather than ‘lecturing’ us about the correct answers to questions, he guides us through the complexities and challenges of understanding vision.” —David Kreiner, University of Central Missouri

 “Cornsweet explains very complex concepts in a manner that is easy to understand.
 He builds great analogies for the intricate processes of seeing.” —Laura Edelman, Muhlenberg College